PhantomPhixer/Phixits/README.md

 # Phixits
-OS X scripts  for use standalone or with Casper.
+A collection of OS X scripts  for use standalone, with Casper or just as inspiration or reference.